terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 This repo is part of a multi-part guide that shows how to configure and deploy the example.com reference architecture described in [Google Cloud security foundations guide](https://cloud.google.com/architecture/security-foundations).
-The following table lists the parts of the guide.
+The following table lists the stages of this deployment.

 <table>
 <tbody>